 - Apply plant-based nutritional knowledge to selecting and preparing foods in plant-based diets

 The Plant-Based Nutrition Certificate consists of online asynchronous courses.
 Each course is four weeks in length and the equivalent of 20 hours of class time.
 You can expect to spend 5 - 6 hours per week completing the readings, activities, discussions and assessment for the course.
 Courses are facilitated by an instructor.

 Introduction to Plant-Based Diets should be taken as the first course.
 The remaining required and elective courses can be taken in any order.
 You may take as many or as few courses as you choose.
 There is no requirement to register for the certificate.

 You are not expected to travel to campus, and there are no required times to be online.
-The courses will be offered consecutively beginning in January 2022, with a new course beginning every six weeks.
+The courses will be offered consecutively beginning in January 2022, with a new course beginning every six to eight weeks.

 Enrolment is on a course-by-course basis and there is no application required.
 This program is intended for adult learners who are at least 18 years of age.
 Course availability changes each semester.
 It is recommended you submit notification requests for each course in the program to be informed when registration opens.
 Joining the Email Updates list will provide you with updates on the current course offerings.

 Complete five required courses and two elective courses.
 Request your parchment through the OpenEd Student Portal once all requirements are met.